Welcome to the 2020 John Locke Institute

 Optional Advanced Oxbridge Preparation

-Students who apply to take the optional advanced Oxbridge preparation can add the following supplementary sessions:
+Students who elect to take the optional Oxbridge Admissions Prep will attend supplementary sessions:

-1. Admissions test workshops and special sessions (as appropriate) on one of the following.
+1. Admissions test seminars, workshops and consultations (as appropriate) on one of the following.

 c.
 Cambridge Economics Test

-2. Two extra one-on-one practice interviews, with detailed critical feedback.
+2. One-on-one practice interview(s), with detailed critical feedback.

-3. Personal Statement: Personal Statement: one-on-one editorial advice about how to prepare a compelling UCAS personal statement for application to a competitive university.
+3. UCAS Personal Statement: expert editorial advice about how to prepare a compelling personal statement for application to competitive universities.